oemof/tespy/docs/tespy_modules/networks.rst

 Network reader
 ==============
-The network reader is a useful tool to import networks from a datastructure using .csv-files.
-In order to reimport an exported TESPy network, you must save the network first.
+The network reader is a useful tool to import networks from a data structure using .csv-files.
+In order to re-import an exported TESPy network, you must save the network first.

 .. code:: python